What to Know Before Visiting the Frederik Meijer Gardens & Sculpture Park

 There is free parking onsite, accessible walkways (with courtesy wheelchairs also available), tram tours operating from March - December for an additional fee, and food options that include an onsite cafe and outdoor pavilion for picnicking.
 This park does not allow pets, alcohol, nor smoking.

-Are you thinking about visiting Frederik Meijer Gardens & Sculpture Park?
+Would you visit the Frederik Meijer Gardens & Sculpture Park (Grand Rapids, Michigan)?

 Share this post if you found it useful